elusivecodes/FrostCore/README.md

 Get the linear percent of a value in a specified range.

 - `value` is the number you wish to calculate the linear percent of.
-- `min` is the number to be used as the minimum amount of the range.
+- `min` is the number to be used as the minimum value of the range.
-- `max` is the number to be used as the maximum amount of the range.
+- `max` is the number to be used as the maximum value of the range.

 ```javascript
 const linearPercent = Core.linearPercent(value, min, max);